Skip to main content

 Evidence Preservation Checklist for the First Week

-Defense leverage increases when facts are preserved before memory drift and data loss.
-This includes photos, witness contacts, timeline notes, medical records, and communications relevant to the event.
+Facts are easier to evaluate when they are preserved before memories fade or data is lost.
+This includes photos, witness contacts, timeline notes, medical records, and relevant communications.

 Do not alter, edit, or “clean up” potentially relevant data.
 Preservation means securing originals in an organized way so counsel can evaluate what helps and what needs legal protection.